edtankian97/Ethanol_microbiota/README.md

 # Lefse analysis (Figure 06)

 The lefse analysis was done in lefser package.
+Code can be view in lefse_analysis_lefser.R file.
+Original dataset are named as "normalized_genus Male C versus EtCr.csv",

 # Barplot for male and female (Figures 07 and 08)